-First day of Spring Semester - faculty member submits written application according to department/school/college/regional campus guidelines.
-(January 12, 2015)
+First day of Spring Semester: faculty submit written applications according to department/school/college/regional campus guidelines.

-On or before February 16 - Deans' offices submit approved fellowships for review by the executive vice president and provost and the university president.
+On or before February 15: Deans' offices submit approved applications for review by the executive vice president and provost and the university president.

-Athens Campus: the associate provost for faculty and academic planning.
+Athens Campus: submit to the associate provost for faculty and academic planning.
 Attention: Anita Leach, Cutler Hall 310.

-Regional Campuses: the executive dean for regional higher education.
+Regional Campuses: submit to the executive dean for regional higher education.
 Attention: Kim Hayden, Cutler Hall, 306

 On or before March 15 - Executive vice president and provost sends written notification of approval/denial to applicant.(Subject to confirmation by the Board of Trustees at their next meeting.)